 Some of my favorite beaches on the island are Tunnels Beach (beautiful for pictures), Shipwreck Beach (known for cliff jumping), Poipu Beach (great for snorkeling), Lawa’i Beach (perfect for sunset), Ke’e Beach (calm waters for swimming) and Anini Beach (best for sunrise).

 I have already recommended that you see the Nā Pali Coast by foot and air… but yes, you should also consider experiencing it by boat!
 We were feeling adventurous so chose the raft-style tour… and we had an absolute blast!
 The Nā Pali Coast is a 17-mile stretch of coastline lined with cliffs that measure 3,000 feet, accented with lush green valleys, towering waterfalls, and hidden sea caves.
-Inaccessible by car, you can take a boat tour to see this breathtaking natural wonder, up close and personal, and even take a dip in the water!
+Inaccessible by car, you can take a boat tour to see this breathtaking natural wonder, up close and personal.
+While there, I definitely recommend taking a dip in the water!

 Boat tours of the Nā Pali Coast typically leave from the southwest side of the island and have options for half or full-day excursions.
 Here are some great options to choose from:

 Nā Pali boat tours offer the easiest way to explore this stunning coast.
-The best time to take a boat tour is in the summer due to the calmer waters that even allow for kayaking, but you can book catamarans and rigid hull rafts year-round, depending on the daily weather!
-My suggestion would be to book a tour during the beginning half of your trip in case there’s a chance the weather may need you to reschedule the tour.
+With calmer waters, summer is the best time to take a boat tour.
+That said, you can book catamarans and rigid hull rafts year-round, depending on the daily weather!

 Go Mountain Tubing